mrazomej/phd/src/chapter_01/section_03_information.md

 examples.
 In our first example, we will think about the simplest random process: a coin toss.
 To compute how unpredictable the outcome of our simple coin toss is, we can use Eq. $\ref{eq:shannon_result}$.
-For this particular case, we only have two possible outcomes--heads with probability $p$ or tails with probability
+For this particular case, we only have two possible outcomes---heads with probability $p$ or tails with probability
 $1 - p$.
 The resulting entropy is of the form
 $$
 H = - p \log(p) - (1 - p) \log(1 - p).